im-knots/ea-monorepo/README.md

 # eru-labs-monorepo
 A monorepo for all things eru labs

+What is Eru Labs?
+We are a small team of nerds working to disrupt industries by commodifying the idle compute everyone is surrounded by every day.

+We make this possible with the Ea Platform.
+A system that allows users to donate their device's idle compute time in exchange for `compute credits` they can in turn use to run their own AI agents, infrence, and training jobs.

+Core features of the Ea Platform are:
+- The Ainulindale client software that allows users to connect their idle device compute to the Ea network in exchange for compute credits
+- A Node based AI agent/workflow builder
+- A job engine that allows users to run Agent Workflows, Inference jobs, and Training jobs on the Ea network
+- A marketplace for users to buy and sell Agent workflows, datasets, or their earned compute credits
+- Leaderboards and gamification challenges for users to show off and earn more compute credits by completing challenges and gaining ranks
+- Dataset storage for users models, datasets, outputs, ect

 ## Contents
 - Eru Labs brand webpage front/backends
 - Ea platform front/backends